sph-mn/sph-sc/readme.md

 ./exe/install
 ```

-in most cases the installer only copies files.
+the install script has a "--help" and a "--dry-run" option for more information.
-the install script might have a "--help" option that will list more install options
+the installer should only copy files and set permissions for non-root users.

 ## pacman
 with [aurget](https://github.com/pbrisbin/aurget): ``aurget -S --deps sph-sc-git``